ryandonaghue/ryandonaghue/README.md

 * 🌍  I'm based in London, UK
 * 🖥️  See my portfolio at [Ryan Donaghue](http://ryandonaghue.com)
 * 🚀  I'm currently working on [A Hero's Journey](http://ryandonaghue.com)
-* 🧠  I'm learning Node.js & React
+* 🧠  I'm learning more about UX/UI

 ### Skills